Integuru-AI/Integrations/README.md

 # Existing Unofficial APIs by Integuru

-This is a collection of unofficial APIs that we already built.
+This is a collection of open-source unofficial APIs that we already built.
 We take custom requests for new integrations or additional features for existing supported platforms.

 ## Venmo